Newt-Tea/eMarket-MSU-Intro-to-SE_Group1/README.md

 # eMarket-MSU-Intro-to-SE_Group1

 ## Description and Objective
 A locally hosted online shopping application built for Intro to Software Engineering at Mississippi State University.
-This program is designed as a locally hosted example of an e-commerce website.
+This program is designed as a non-production example of an e-commerce website.

 ## Created By
 - Hudson Hargrove | Newt Tea | Front-End